brianyamasaki/get-that-job/docs/src/index.md

 - [Making a great resume](/resume)
 - [Making a cover letter](/cover-letter)
 - [Interviews](/interviews)
+- Stay Confident (not yet implemented)
 - How to choose between offers (not yet implemented)
 - Negotiation (not yet implemented)
-- Confidence in yourself (not yet implemented)
-- First Day of Work (not yet implemented)
+- First Day of Work Details (not yet implemented)

 ::: details Not Yet Implemented
 ## Ask for Help (not yet implemented)